ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 # Altimetric mapping on quasi-geostrophy model Data Challenge

-A challenge on mapping pseudo altimetric data on a quasi-geostrophic model created by Datlas and MEOM-IGE.
+A challenge on mapping pseudo altimetric data on a QG model created by Datlas and MEOM-IGE.

 <img src="figures/DC_SSH_QG_mapping-banner.png" />

-This repository contains codes and sample notebooks for downloading and processing the SSH mapping data challenge.
+This repository contains codes and sample notebooks for downloading and processing the SSH QG mapping data challenge.

 ## Context and motivation